ChethanJS07/Sample_Authentication/README.md

 5. Add the following path to the link in the browser at the end of the link<br>
 `http://localhost:.../register`<br>
 6. After registering, open MongoDB compass and verify.

+### Please feel free to correct me if you have any issues with my code.
+Contact me through LinkedIn or my Email-Id.
+Thanks :)